hyperledger/besu/docs/EthStats/Lite-Block-Explorer.md

 ## Run Using Docker

-To run the Lite Block Explorer using the Docker image:
+To run the Lite Explorer using the Docker image:

 1. Start Pantheon with the [`--rpc-http-enabled`](../Reference/Pantheon-CLI-Syntax.md#rpc-http-enabled) option.